sylvhama/bower-angular-facebook/README.md

 No need to insert scripts from Facebook.
 This module does all the job, it loads Facebook API and initialize your app.

-The event "fb_loaded" is broadcasted in the rootScope once your app is loaded.
+* The event `fb_loaded` is broadcasted in the rootScope once your app is loaded.
-The event "fb_statusChange" is broadcasted in the rootScope when the user login status changes.
+* The event `fb_statusChange` is broadcasted in the rootScope when the user login status changes.

 ## Install